duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-multiple-diagrams-per-model-ef5-onwards.md

 ## EF Designer Overview

-When you create a model using the EF Designer?s Entity Data Model Wizard, an .edmx file is created and added to your solution.
+When you create a model using the EF Designer's Entity Data Model Wizard, an .edmx file is created and added to your solution.
 This file defines the shape of your entities and how they map to the database.

 The EF Designer consists of the following components: